Narngisa/Narngisa/README.md

 Hey there 👋
 ============
-My name is Narngisa, I am a student and programmer from Wat Nuannoradit School.
+My name is Narngisa.
+I am a student and programmer from Wat Nuannoradit School.

 ### What languages do I code?